bryancatanzaro/nervana-lib-gpu-performance-preview/README.md

 deep networks.

 We are releasing this library to solicit feedback for our full release.
-In addition to being very high performance, it facilitates explorations of limited bit-width, integer-like numerical representations for deep networks.
+In addition to being very high performance, it will facilitate explorations of limited bit-width, integer-like numerical representations for deep networks.